Lapin0t/grothendieck-cern/english.md

 current scientific practice and about a more detailed critique of that practice.

-Instead I spoke in fairly concrete terms about my personal experience -- about what was passed on to me directly by others -- for half an hour.
+Instead I spoke in fairly concrete terms about my personal experience---about what was passed on to me directly by others---for half an hour.
 That's probably enough; perhaps it would be preferable for other points to be dealt with in a little more depth during a general discussion.

-Before I finish my introductory speech I'd just like to say that I've brought back a few copies of a magazine we publish called "Survivre et Vivre" \[TN:
+Before I finish my introductory speech I'd just like to say that I've brought back a few copies of a magazine we publish called "Survivre et Vivre" \[TN: surviving and living\].
-Surviving and Living\].
 This is the group I mentioned at the beginning, which changed its name a few months ago.
 Instead of "Survivre", after a rather significant and characteristic change of perspective it has become "Survivre et Vivre".
 In the beginning we started out with the fear of a possible end of the